 You instantiate a SystemDefinition object from this class.
-You use this properties of this object to define all the instrument and platform resources that are required to set up the HVI:
+You use the properties of this object to define all the instrument and platform resources that are required to set up the HVI:

-- · Chassis.
+- Chassis.

-- · Interconnects.
+- Interconnects.

-- · Clocks.
+- Clocks.

-- · Synchronous signals.
+- Synchronous signals.

 - Trigger routing.

 You also use this object to define the resources in the instruments that are available to your HVI: